KayChansiri/Demo_Linear_Regression_ML/README.md

 ```

 In the code above, np.logspace(-6, 6, 100) creates 100 alpha values ranging from 10−610−6 to 106106 on a logarithmic scale.
 You can adjust the range and the number of lamda values according to your objective and computational power that you have.
 Using the default behavior, the best lambda value us 11.28471657029729.
 Notice that  the suggested lamnda is quite big, indicating a strong regularization.
 I am not surprised is this data is non-linear according to the assumption tests.
 Trying to fit the linear model to non-linear data would result in a high variance model.
 Thus, the model chooses a large lambda value to suppress coefficients, which in turn reduce variance.
 Using this big lamdda, most coefficients are pushed to exactlty zero.
+Note that I set CV = 5 just to speed up the computational time.
+In the reality, you can use set your CV to be more than five to ensure you get the best estimates of hyperparameters.
+Besides, scikit-learn  refers to lamda,which is often used in theoretical contexts, "alpha" here.

 Let's test the model on the testing set: